 Did you know?
 Catherine Coley — a former executive at Ripple (XRP) — was the first appointed CEO of Binance.US.

-Binance vs. Binance.US: The verdict
+Binance vs. Binance.US: The final verdict

-Outside of Binance, there has been a shift to using Coinbase or Gemini, but out of the two reviewed above, there is one clear leader.
+There has been a shift to using other cryptocurrency exchanges outside of Binance, but out of the two reviewed above, there is one clear leader.
+Binance currently caters to both novice and veteran cryptocurrency traders, while American users struggle to make full use of the platform.

-Binance currently caters to both novice to veteran cryptocurrency traders, while American users struggle to make full use of the platform.
-Binance is, undoubtedly, the better and more developed platform and the best choice for users.
-However, the Binance vs. Binance.US discussion is an ongoing one in the wake of recent regulatory concerns, SEC enforcements, and other factors.
+Binance is undoubtedly the better and more developed platform and the best choice for users.
+However, the Binance vs. Binance.US discussion is ongoing due to regulatory concerns in the U.S. and across the globe.

 Frequently asked questions